Cohomology of moduli spaces of Del Pezzo surfaces: Introduction

-and the size of the posets being summed over in Theorem \ref{macmeikan} are often in the tens of thousands, so the computer algebra package Sage is used here.
-We perform these computations also for the spaces parametrising singular anticanonical points in the $\DP_4$ case as they may be of independent interest - Looijenga already related his results on $\DP_2^{\rm n}$ to moduli of quartic curves with level structure.
-See also \cite{BergvallGD} and \cite{BergvallEJM} as well as \cite{renetal} where similarly large numbers arise in the study of moduli spaces of tropical Del Pezzo surfaces of degree 3 and 4. \end{Remark}
+and the size of the posets being summed over in Theorem~\ref{macmeikan} are often in the tens of thousands, so the computer algebra package Sage is used here \footnote{The code can be found at the repository \begin{tiny}\url{https://github.com/OlofBergvall/CohTorArr}\end{tiny} (most of it can also been found in the first author's doctoral thesis).}.
+See also \cite{BergvallGD} and \cite{BergvallEJM} as well as \cite{renetal} where similarly large numbers arise in the study of moduli spaces of tropical Del Pezzo surfaces of degree 3 and 4.

 Going back to the proof of Theorem \ref{theo:cohdp3}, consider now also the space $\DP_3^{\rm c}$ of cuspidal points, which has a similar description in terms of hyperplane arrangements, and let $U=\DP_3^{\rm n}\sqcup\DP_3^{\rm c}\to\DP_3$.
-We have that $U$ is an open subset of the moduli space $\DP_3^{\rm a}$ parametrising triples $(X,A,p)$ where $A\in\HH^0(X,-K_X)$ is singular and $p\in A$ is a singularity of $A$.
+We have that $U$ is an open subset of the moduli space $\DP_3^{\rm a}$ parametrising triples $(X,A,p)$ where $A\in|-K_X|$ is singular and $p\in A$ is a singularity of $A$.
 We observe that the forgetful morphism from $\DP_3^{\rm a}$ to $\DP_3$ is proper so we obtain an injection of mixed Hodge structures

 By analysing the mixed Hodge structures of $\DP_3^{\rm a}$, $U$ and $Z=\DP_3^{\rm a}\setminus U$ one sees that we in fact get an injection of mixed Hodge structures

 The groups $\HH^i(U,\CC)$ are easily computed from the cohomologies of $\DP_3^{\rm n}$ and $\DP_3^{\rm c}$.
 Performing similar operations for various such spaces $U$ allows us to sieve out the remaining extraneous irreducible representations and conclude the result.